 The set of households selected for each panel of the MEPS HC is a subsample of households participating in the previous year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics.
-The NHIS sampling frame provides a nationally representative sample of the U.S. civilian non-institutionalized population and reflects an oversample of blacks and Hispanics.
-MEPS oversamples additional policy relevant sub-groups such as Asians and low income households.
+The NHIS sampling frame provides a nationally representative sample of the U.S. civilian non-institutionalized population and reflects an oversample of Blacks and Hispanics.
+In 2006, the NHIS implemented a new sample design, which included Asian persons in addition to households with Black and Hispanic persons in the oversampling of minority populations.
+MEPS further oversamples additional policy relevant subgroups such as low income households.
 The linkage of the MEPS to the previous year's NHIS provides additional data for longitudinal analytic purposes.